CS5001-khoury/FlightCounter/Report.md

     replace with your output here
     ```

-6. Output of running `python3 src/flight_counter.py -h`, and what it means in your own words.
+6. Output of running `python3 flight_counter.py -h`, and what it means in your own words.
 (Note: windows is python, and file location may vary based on where you are running it.
-The above assume linux and running from the homework home directory)
+The above assume linux and running from the homework src directory)

     ```
     replace with your output here